wlindseth/CST-405-minimal/README.md

 ## 📜 License

-Educational use - free to use and modify for teaching purposes.# CST-405-minimal
+Educational use - free to use and modify for teaching purposes.